ThematoSoup/Pho/readme.txt

 * Full width (if you don't use sidebar)
 * Right Sidebar

-In addition to this you have the option of 2 page layouts:
+In addition to this you have the option of 2 archives layouts:
 * Masonry (with or without sidebar)
 * Standard (with or without sidebar)

-### Page Templates

-2 different templates let you choose the best possible way to present your content:
-* Standard
-* Masonry (Pinterest-like template)

 ### Widget Areas